Anasco-001/pysphere-assignment-1/README.md

-# 🧪 PySphere Assignment 1 – Ohm's Law (Git & Python Practice)
+# 🧪 PySphere Assignment 1 – Ohm's Law

 ## 📌 Objective
 This project is part of PySphere Assignment 1.